Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 #### Step 11: Region Calibration

-By clicking the [Region Calibration] button the software will automatically identify the cargo within the field of view and generate the valid detection frame, and automatically complete the region calibration.
+By clicking the [Region Calibration] button the software will automatically identify the bag/box within the field of view and generate the valid detection frame, and automatically complete the region calibration.
 If you want to manually configure the region, remember to click [save and send] button after configuration, to send the new region data to the center.

 ![PixPin\_2026-06-04\_05-56-00](https://github.com/user-attachments/assets/47886f33-627f-450d-8fac-6cc0c114df53 )\
 _&#x46;igure 28: Area calibration_